The Narrative Brief

 Though we’d always tried to extract this kind of detail in conversations with our clients, it often arrived deeper into the design process.
 The narrative brief of the Balmoral House not only allowed us to arrive at the right conversation quicker, it also acted as a kind of ‘pre-occupancy’ study.
 We were able to rigorously test our design work against the narrative brief and imagine the stories playing out across the drawings.

 The narrative brief has become a staple of our working methodology.
 It’s fascinating to see how values and aspirations shift from client to client, but also, instructive to notice how they stay the same.
 For instance, almost all of our clients observe that the life of the house tends to follow the kitchen.
 Likewise, access to the garden and emphasising the presence of nature is critical.
 It reminds us that it’s not possible to consider the design of a house without giving equal consideration to the landscape around it.

 Our buildings are one part of an unfolding series of narratives enacted by our clients.
-Our job is to be able to read the design and edit it to accommodate to stories we are being told.
+Our job is to be able to read the design and edit it to accommodate the stories we are being told.
 Returning to find a house cherished like the pages of a well-worn novel is one of the many great joys of making buildings for a living.